Only 17,000 housing units delivered under Naya Pakistan initiative

 A little less than 7,000 low-cost housing units are being constructed on private lands, to which eligibility letters have been issued from their respective banks.
 In addition, the details of cost of the housing units, which are under construction, were also shared with this scribe by the NAPHDA.

-The cost of these 59,000 housing units, which are under construction, is almost around Rs140 billion, according to the data.
+The cost of these 59,000 housing units, which are under construction, is almost around Rs140 billiona.
 The 17,000 housing units, made by Akhuwat Foundation, cost around Rs8 billion.
 The construction on private lands carried out by the NAPHDA (6933 HUs) across Pakistan cost around Rs17.5 billion.
-The housing units on peri-urban areas, which are around 5,000, cost around Rs8 billion, whereas, the rest, which are made by the local government development authorities, such as the Capital Development Authority and Lahore Development Authority, cost around Rs105 billion.
+The housing units on peri-urban areas, which are around 5,000, cost around Rs8 billion, whereas, the rest made by CDA and LDA, cost around Rs105 billion.

 Comments